HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 You may notice that some of these groups don't line up with the operator classes mentioned above: that's because the rules have changed over the years.

-When you earn your first ham radio license, you'll be issued a sequential call sign based on the region of your mailing address and the group matching your license class.
-If there are no call signs remaining in that group, you'll be assigned a call sign from a later group instead.
-In practice, Group C call signs are essentially exhausted in most regions, so new Technicians today are typically issued a Group D format like KF1XXX — which is what makes that the valid Technician format you'll see on the exam.
+When you earn your first ham radio license, you'll be issued a sequential callsign based on the region of your mailing address and the group matching your license class.
+If there are no callsigns remaining in that group, you'll be assigned a callsign from a later group instead.
+In practice, Group C callsigns are essentially exhausted in most regions, so new Technicians today are typically issued a Group D format like KF1XXX — which is what makes that the valid Technician format you'll see on the exam.

 #### Vanity Call Signs

-> **Key Information:** Any licensed amateur may select a desired call sign under the vanity call sign rules. {{< link id="T1C02" >}}
+> **Key Information:** Any licensed amateur may select a desired callsign under the vanity callsign rules. {{< link id="T1C02" >}}

-Don't like your assigned call sign?
-You can apply for a vanity call sign from your group or a lower group (representing a lower license class).
+Don't like your assigned callsign?
+You can apply for a vanity callsign from your group or a lower group (representing a lower license class).
 There are also some prefixes which are assigned to and reserved for specific geographical regions.

 #### Call Sign Regions

-The number in a call sign typically indicates the call sign region.
-The region you're assigned, and whether you can be issued a region-restricted vanity call sign, depends on the mailing address on your license.
+The number in a callsign typically indicates the callsign region.
+The region you're assigned, and whether you can be issued a region-restricted vanity callsign, depends on the mailing address on your license.

 #### Club Station Licenses